 - Commitment to the mission of the zoo and the institutions’ Core Values

-A minimum of two years combined education and experience developing and facilitating engaging, inclusive experiences for a variety of audiences; developing curriculum; and implementing and evaluating programs.
-Experience with a zoo, aquarium, museum, early childhood center, park or other informal education organization preferred.
+A minimum of four years combined education and experience in developing and facilitating engaging, inclusive experiences for a variety of audiences; and implementing and evaluating trainings and programs.
+Experience with a zoo, aquarium, museum, early childhood center, park or other informal education organization preferred

 CERTIFICATES, LICENSES, REGISTRATIONS